itsWill/Blog/app/articles/wws_notes.md

 title: Notes on Working With TCP Sockets
 date: 2015-10-12
-description: Notes taken while reading Working  With TCP Sockets by Jessie Storimer
+description: Notes taken while reading Working  With TCP Sockets by Jesse Storimer

 The book is available at: [Working with TCP Sockets](http://www.jstorimer.com/products/working-with-tcp-sockets)

 ## Preface

-I chose this book after seeing an engineering talk by Jessie at Shopify, the place where I interned during summer.
-I had an itch to right a webserver and got the book [TCP / IP Sockets in C](http://cs.baylor.edu/~donahoo/practical/CSockets/), however I felt like I spent most of the time wrestling with the C programming rather than the concepts.
-Jessie's book hit the right balance between theory and practice and I was able to immediately get started on exploring Ruby's elegant socket API.
+I chose this book after seeing an engineering talk by Jesse at Shopify, the place where I interned during summer.
+I had an itch to write a webserver and got the book [TCP / IP Sockets in C](http://cs.baylor.edu/~donahoo/practical/CSockets/), however I felt like I spent most of the time wrestling with the C programming rather than the concepts.
+Jesse's book hit the right balance between theory and practice and I was able to immediately get started exploring Ruby's elegant socket API.

-The book shines with it's descriptions of the architecture patterns.
+The book shines with it's descriptions of the networkig architecture patterns.
 They're clear, concise, and the links to the open source projects that implement the patterns provide a neat insight into how these are applied in real life.

 The the first part focuses on introducing networking concepts and the socket API, while the second part applies the theory and explores different networking patterns through implementing a subset of a FTP server.

-The book would benefit from more detailed explanations of the networking patterns, so the video that one can purchase as an expansion of the book is a welcome addition.
+The book would benefit from more practical implementations of the networking patterns, so the video that one can purchase as an expansion of the book is a welcome addition.

 Overall this is a solid &#9733; &#9733; &#9733; &#9733; book.
 Would highly recommend it to the intermediate ruby programmer with little to no knowledge of networking.